pureartisan/reactive-forms/packages/core/docs/inputs.md

 ### <a name="DefaultValues-defaultProps"></a>defaultProps()

-This method can only be accessed by the extending classes since it has a `protected` access modifer.
+This method can only be accessed by the extending classes since it has a `protected` access modifier.

 ```tsx
 class TextInput extends InputBase<string> {